 The following screen shows the addition of the Avaya SBCE.
 The FQDN or IP Address field is set to the IP address of its private network interface (see Figure 1).
 For the Adaptation field, select the Adaptation previously defined for the Avaya SBCE in Section 6.4.
-The Location field is set to Main which is the Location where the Avaya SBCE resides.
+The Location field is set to Main which is the Location defined for the subnet where the Avaya SBCE resides.